Garden in the Woods

 to Garden in the Woods via Google Maps.

 - Snacks and drinks are available in the Garden Shop

-- Picnicking is allowed on our patio only, not in the Garden
+- Picnicking is allowed on the patio only, not in the Garden

 - Dogs are not permitted in the Garden or on the grounds

-- We ask all visitors to stay on paths.
+- All visitors must stay on the paths.

-We welcome photographers to the Garden, but ask that you adhere to the following rules:
+Photographers are welcome to the Garden, but asked to adhere to the following rules: